Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 Pricing:

-Forever free for small teams.
-Paid starts at $9.99/month.
+Free for growing teams.
+Paid plan starts at $9.99/month.

 2. Zoho CRM – Best for Analytics & Forecast